showyourwork/showyourwork/docs/faqs.rst

 If conda is not your default package manager you may need to activate it using ``conda activate``.
 Once activated, you can view the environments that exist on your computer using ``conda env list``.
-The output will look something like this:
+On a Unix machine, the output will look something like this:

 .. code-block:: text